-The University at Albany’s Music Department offers music majors a unique opportunity to concentrate their studies in vocal performance, a curriculum offered on a campus centrally located in the rich, artistic environment of New York’s Capital District region.
+The University at Albany’s Department of Music and Theatre offers music majors a unique opportunity to concentrate their studies in vocal performance, a curriculum offered on a campus centrally located in the rich, artistic environment of New York’s Capital District region.
 UAlbany’s vocal performance concentration is offered within a small department that is able to provide close, individualized attention for beginning, intermediate, and advanced singers interested in a challenging, multifaceted liberal arts education.

 In addition to private lessons, the vocal curriculum includes diction, movement, acting, and language study along with core music theory and history courses.
 The music faculty includes accomplished teachers with extensive performance and instructional experience eager to help young singers develop their voices as well as bridge the gap between academic study and application in the real world of the arts.
 Our voice professor is Frances Pallozzi Wittmann.